aws-samples/contact-form-processing-with-synchronous-express-workflows/README.md

 - template.yaml - A template that defines the application's AWS resources.
 - api.yaml - A template that defines the application's HTTP API resource.

-This application uses a Synchronous Express workflow to analyse a contact form submission and provide customers with a case reference number.

 AWS Step Functions lets you coordinate multiple AWS services into serverless workflows so you can build and update apps quickly.
 Using Step Functions, you can design and run workflows that stitch together services, such as AWS Lambda, AWS Fargate, and Amazon SageMaker, into feature-rich applications.

-The application uses several AWS resources, including Step Functions Express Workflows, Lambda functions, Amazon Comprehend and Amazon Simple Email service.
+The application uses several AWS resources, including Step Functions Express Workflows, API Gateway, Amazon DynamoDB, Lambda functions, Amazon Comprehend and Amazon Simple Email service.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test the Lambda functions within your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started: